 - Give explicit space to save underlying information (e.g., copy the source paragraph to the spreadsheet; save the article in a specific folder, under a name such that it will be easy to find).

-- Do not hesitate to ask for summaries in the format you need even if you think their task should be higher level – it is usually more efficient to make these while working (e.g., references in tex format).
+- Do not hesitate to ask for summaries in the format you need even if you think their task should be higher level – it is usually more efficient to make these while working (e.g., references in text format, coding diary).
+Be insistent about good file naming and documentation habits or otherwise you won’t find anything afterwards.

 - Start with small milestones and hard deadlines, observe your research assistant/ freelancer’s working style and give more freedom or more deadlines if needed.
 Encourage them to be open about other deadlines and plan around them.